cs27x/GroupPic/README.md

   * 400 if there is an error in the request or request JSON
   * 500 if there is a server error

-<strong>POST</strong> /photo/caption
+<strong>POST</strong> /picture/caption

 Parameters:
   * User : currently logged in user
-  * photo : the id of the photo the caption will be associated with
+  * id : the id of the photo the caption will be associated with

 Response:
   * 201 if successful JSON body containing a list of all the images